winstonco/314-techfolio/projects/abw.md

 ---

+### The goal 🏁

+The goal of this project was very simple: I just wanted a box that did something when a Twitch event happened. _I mean, how hard can that be?_

 ### First learning web development

+Turns out, pretty hard.

-The goal of this project was very simple: I just wanted a box that did something when a Twitch event happened. _I mean, how hard can that be?_ Originally, I planned to use Stream Elements' developer toolkit to make the widget, but after messing around with it for a day, I decided against it because it would be 1) easier to make it from scratch, and 2) more beneficial to learn from the ground up.
+Originally, I planned to use Stream Elements' developer toolkit to make the widget, but after messing around with it for a day, I decided against it because it would be 1) easier to make it from scratch, and 2) more beneficial to learn from the ground up.
 Well, after day one, I felt like I was throwing myself in the fire, even though I knew the project was simple in concept.
 To put things in perspective, before making this, I had only worked with HTML and CSS (and _very_ little JS).
 I was practically following tutorials for every step of the way.
 I didn't really know what the difference between a server and client is, I'd never even heard of "REST", I didn't know what a webhook or CLI was, basically I was a complete beginner.

 ### Week 1: